 – As the man moves forward on 1, the lady goes back.

-– Then, on the 2nd beat the man initiates the move back to centre with his right leg (2); so that the left leg comes back (3).
+– Then, on the 2nd beat, the man initiates the move back to center with his right leg (2); so that the left leg returns (3).

-– He does the same motion but backward and with the right leg (5).
-He then uses the left leg (6) to bring the right leg to centre.
+– He makes the same motion but backward and with the right leg (5).
+He uses the left leg (6) to bring the right leg to the center.